AndrewPoppe/redcap_shibboleth_authenticator/README.md

-# EntraId Authenticator
+# Shibboleth Authenticator

-This REDCap External Module enables the integration of Entra ID authentication in any survey, public report, public dashboard, or file repository item shared publicly.
+This REDCap External Module enables the integration of Shibboleth authentication in any survey, public report, public dashboard, or file repository item shared publicly.

 ## Installation